pshihn/shihn.ca/posts/2020/roughjs-algorithms.md

   <img alt="Rough squares" loading="lazy" width="400" height="400" src="/stuff/posts/roughjs/r6.jpg">
 </figure>

-You will notice that the longer edges tend to look a bit more `rough` than the inner ones.
-So, another dampening factor is also added based on the length of the line.
+You will notice that the edges on outer squares tend to look a bit more `rough` than the inner ones.
+So, a dampening factor is also added based on the length of the line.
 The dampening factor is applied as a step function at different lengths.

 <figure>
   <img alt="Rough squares" loading="lazy" width="400" height="400" src="/stuff/posts/roughjs/r7.jpg">